Leon Draisaitl Game Preview: Oilers vs. Flyers

 Leon Draisaitl Game Preview: Oilers vs. Flyers - October 19

 Leon Draisaitl and the Edmonton Oilers will meet the Philadelphia Flyers at 7:30 PM ET on Thursday, October 19, 2023.
-If you're considering a bet on Draisaitl against the Flyers, we have plenty of info to help.
+If you're thinking about a bet on Draisaitl against the Flyers, we have lots of info to help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.